Documentation

 # Built for ${project.name}-${project.version} (${project.name})

 The minio.service file runs as the minio-user User and Group by default.
 You can create the user and group using the groupadd and useradd commands.
-The following example creates the user, group, and sets permissions to access the folder paths intended for use by MinIO.
+The following example creates the user and group, and sets permissions to access the folder paths intended for use by MinIO.
 These commands typically require root (sudo) permissions.

 groupadd -r minio-user